Hussainajhar8/tech257_aws/README.md

 8. Check the MongoDB service status: `sudo systemctl status mongod`
 ![alt text](img/readme_img/image-7.png)
+Now we need to connect the application to the database

 ### Connecting Application to MongoDB
 1. Set the environment variable to connect the application to the MongoDB database: